anuraghazra/github-readme-stats/readme.md

 The top languages card shows a GitHub user's most frequently used top language.

+> **Note**
-_NOTE: Top Languages does not indicate my skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
+> Top Languages does not indicate my skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
 It is a new feature of github-readme-stats._

 ### Usage